tou97/CISTL/README.md

 # Church in St. Louis Web Application

 A web application designed to serve the Church in St. Louis.
-The app utilizes a modern frontend built with Next.js and a backend with TBD.
+The app utilizes a frontend built with Next.js and a backend with TBD.
 It supports efficient deployment using Docker and local development with Docker Compose.

 ---